 You can peek around the 5-minute mark to see if they are ready.
 If not, steam them for a few more minutes until they are done.

 Steaming bao buns is an easy and delicious way to enjoy one of your favorite Chinese dishes.
-The process remains the same whether using a steamer, rice cooker, or wok.
+Whether using a steamer, rice cooker, or wok, the process remains the same.

-Just remember to keep an eye on them as they steam so that you don’t overcook them.
+Keep an eye on them as they steam so you don’t overcook them.
 If done correctly, you will be rewarded with delicious, fluffy bao buns ready to be enjoyed!

 Enjoy your steamed bao buns! 🙂